-The Group considered that an interpretation allowing per Party netting below the Boundary Point would regard K1.1.4 as concerned with establishing Imports and Exports at the Boundary Point and should not require any demand satisfied by Exemptable Generating Plant below the Boundary Point to be separately
+The Group considered that an interpretation allowing per Party netting below the Boundary Point would regard K1.1.4 as concerned with establishing Imports and Exports at the Boundary Point and should not require any demand satisfied by generation below the Boundary Point to be separately identified.

-Under this interpretation, Metering Systems would only be required at the Boundary Point and not for separate generation and demand items below the Boundary Point.
-This is illustrated in Figure 3.
+Under this interpretation, Metering Systems would only be required at the Boundary Point and not for separate Exemptable Generating Plant Generating Units and demand items below the Boundary Point.
+This is illustrated in Figure 2.